manaliwalke/Twitter-sentiment-analysis/README.md

 ## Task

-To perform sentiment analysis over a corpus of tweets during the U.S. 2012 Re-Election about the candidates Barack Obama and Mitt Romney.
+To perform sentiment analysis over a corpus of tweets during the U.S. 2012 election about the candidates Barack Obama and Mitt Romney.

 The previous best score on the test dataset was 64 % f1-score, suggesting that improvements can be obtained using modern machine learning / deep learning algorithms.